alG-N/FumoBOT/README.md

 Custom settings, modular design, moderation options, and flexible utilities.

 ### 🌀 Hybrid Design
-Fun + utility + economy combined in one bot.
-Regularly updated.
+Fun + utility + economy combined in one bot, I'll usually update it when I got freetime, instead of working for 6 hours in a company and 2.5 hours from school

 ---

 ## 🚀 Getting Started

-1. Invite FumoBOT using the official link.
+1. Invite FumoBOT using the official [link](https://discord.com/oauth2/authorize?client_id=1254962096924397569&permissions=182273&integration_type=0&scope=bot).
 2. Configure the bot through settings or commands.
 3. Type `.help` for all commands.
-4. Join the community server for updates & support.
+4. Join the [community server](https://discord.gg/xhmbQCHs) for updates & support.

 ---